csula-students/beautiful-data-project-dream/notes/homeworks/homework3.md

 In this homework, your job is to create your initial presentation on your EDA.
 The deliverable for this homework is to create a presentation and submit your link on CSNS.

-In order to your presentation, your team will need to:
+In order to do your presentation, your team will need to:

 1. Aggregate data
 2. Generate graph